kragorg/dng/2025-03-16 — Dungeons and Gardens.md

 With a gesture imbued with ancient malevolence, Kragor again unleashes his eldritch blast, a tendril of otherworldly light that tears through the fabric of reality, wrapped in the chill embrace of necrotic energies.
 This time the blast impacts Hulil, and it seethes with the whispers of forgotten realms, unraveling her very essence beneath a suffocating miasma of decay.
 The force spreads like a dark plague, methodically consuming vitality and sowing despair in its wake, leaving naught but a hollow echo of cosmic dread.

 Allowing no time for Hulil to recover, Scarlet channels natural energy through her quarterstaff, its wood shimmering with an ethereal glow.
-As the staff connects with the Hulil’s jaw, Scarlet’s druidic power amplifies the force of the strike, delivering a bone-jarring impact that crackles with mystical energy.
+As the staff connects with Hulil’s jaw, Scarlet’s druidic power amplifies the force of the strike, delivering a bone-jarring impact that crackles with mystical energy.

 Hulil staggers to her feet, fury and agony blazing in her eyes like twin infernos.
 Doctor Pepe, with ice-cold precision, discharges another bolt, tearing into the dwarf priestess’s abdomen.